-Harvard Law School encourages applications from every academic discipline.
+No. Harvard Law School encourages applications from every academic discipline, and the type of degree you hold will not affect your chance of admission.
 Lawyers with experience in the sciences, technology, engineering, and mathematics fields are currently involved in some of the most important legal and regulatory questions of the 21st century and will continue to be similarly engaged.
-If you have a STEM background, you may wish to spend your deferral period working in the field for a few years to garner practical experience in the sciences before studying the legal aspects that regulate such work.

 Does it make a difference if I am pursuing a B.A. or a B.S.?
 Do you account for differences in GPAs across undergraduate majors?

-Harvard Law School considers applications for all undergraduate majors.
+Harvard Law School considers applications for all undergraduate majors, and the type of degree you hold will not affect your chances of admission.
 The Admissions Committee will review your entire transcript, which includes examining the rigor of your curriculum as well as grades received.
-The Committee will be looking for both breadth and depth in your curriculum.
+The Committee is mindful that GPAs can vary across different majors and different undergraduate institutions.
 Advanced seminars, lab work, and classes with extensive research and writing components are often ways students can demonstrate knowledge in a particular field.
 Additional information on how we contextualize your undergraduate performance is available on the admissions blog.

 Am I required to submit transcripts for any study abroad program(s)?

 If you have completed any of your undergraduate coursework at a foreign institution, Harvard Law School requires that your foreign transcripts be submitted.
 The one exception to this requirement is if you completed the foreign work through a study abroad, consortium, or exchange program sponsored by a U.S. or Canadian institution, and the work is clearly indicated as such (including course name, grade, and credit hours) on your home institution’s transcript.